BayanAlArifi/Centro/README.md

+![Centro logo](https://github.com/dimosr7/Centro/blob/master/src/main/webapp/img/logo.png?raw=true)

 # Centro
 Location and web-based recommendation application that helps a group of people find the perfect meeting place by suggesting the one closest to all of their locations, satisfying different constraints (e.g. close to a park), and their preferred means of transportation.

-# Centro - Find the best meeting point
-![Centro logo](https://github.com/dimosr7/Centro/blob/master/src/main/webapp/img/logo.png?raw=true)

-Centro is a web-based application, used for getting suggestions about meeting places given several starting points and additional constraints.

 ## Requirements